Annapurna Region Treks

 The Upper Mustang biking tour is perfect for those who want the ultimate two-wheeler adventure in Nepal.
 After a scenic flight to Pokhara and then Jomsom, you will bike through the fantastic landscapes of the forbidden walled city of Lo Manthang.
 You will ride across the Kali Gandaki River valley, passing caves, cultural villages, arid landscapes, high passes, and Buddhist monasteries.

-The road offers rich Tibetan Buddhist culture and stunning views of the Himalayas, including Mt.
+The road offers a rich experience in Tibetan Buddhist culture and stunning views of the Himalayas, including Mt.
 Nilgiri and Dhaulagiri.
 In these 18 days, you will also visit the famous Muktinath Temple and enjoy a downhill ride from Muktinath to Tatopani via Jomsom and Kalopani.

 Annapurna Cycling Tour